MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/user-access-control.md

 To enable support for role-based access control on a single machine, follow these steps:

 1. Open Windows Admin Center and connect to the machine you wish to configure with role-based access control using an account with local administrator privileges on the target machine.
-2. On the **Overview** tool, click **Settings** > **Role-based access control**.
+2. On the **Overview** tool, select **Settings** > **Role-based access control**.
-3. Click **Apply** at the bottom of the page to enable support for role-based access control on the target computer.
+3. Select **Apply** at the bottom of the page to enable support for role-based access control on the target computer.
 The application process involves copying PowerShell scripts and invoking a configuration (using PowerShell Desired State Configuration) on the target machine.
 It may take up to 10 minutes to complete, and will result in WinRM restarting.
 This will temporarily disconnect Windows Admin Center, PowerShell, and WMI users.
 4. Refresh the page to check the status of role-based access control.
 When it is ready for use, the status will change to **Applied**.

 Once the configuration is applied, you can assign users to the roles:

 1. Open the **Local Users and Groups** tool and navigate to the **Groups** tab.
 2. Select the **Windows Admin Center Readers** group.
-3. In the *Details* pane at the bottom, click **Add User** and enter the name of a user or security group which should have read-only access to the server through Windows Admin Center.
+3. In the *Details* pane at the bottom, select **Add User** and enter the name of a user or security group which should have read-only access to the server through Windows Admin Center.
 The users and groups can come from the local machine or your Active Directory domain.
 4. Repeat steps 2-3 for the **Windows Admin Center Hyper-V Administrators** and **Windows Admin Center Administrators** groups.

 You can also fill these groups consistently across your domain by configuring a Group Policy Object with the [Restricted Groups Policy Setting](/previous-versions/windows/it-pro/windows-server-2003/cc756802%28v=ws.10%29).